NEW: Forensic experts must carry out DNA tests on body parts to see who they belong to

 Stephen Ward, an 18-year-old from Bountiful, Utah, who is in Spain serving on a Mormon religious mission, was one of the lucky ones.

-Ward blacked out when the car he was in slammed on to its side, regaining consciousness only as he was being helped out of the train.
+Ward, 18, blacked out when his car slammed on to its side, regaining consciousness only as he was being helped out of the train.

 Another victim, speaking from a hospital bed with his arm in a sling, told CNN affiliate Atlas that it seemed like the train was going fast.